mhoertnagl/mhoertnagl.github.io/src/content/2023/mnml.md

   - c
   - vm
   - assembler
-draft: true
+draft: false
 ---
 There is something magical about computing.
 Implementing an educational computing system from scratch provides ample opportunity to dabble in design minimalism. mnml is a virtual stack machine plus an assembler stripped to the bones.

 ## The Virtual Machine

-mnml is a 16bit virtual stack machine with a whopping 64k of addressable memory.
+[mnml](https://github.com/mhoertnagl/mnml-vm) is a 16bit virtual stack machine with a whopping 64k of addressable memory.
 The instruction set is lavish and redundant but I will slim it down as soon as I gained some insights on the utility of each instruction.
 Of course `OISC` would be enough, but my aim is to strike a balance between simplicity and practicality.

 The following table lists the stack manipulation instructions: